 By determining your basal metabolic rate and your total daily energy expenditure, you can accurately predict, how many calories you need in order to maintain your weight, lose weight or build more mass.
-By knowing how many calories you naturally burn, it provides a baseline so you can calculate how many calories to consume.
+Knowing how many calories you naturally burn will provide a baseline to accurately calculate how many calories you need to consume.

 IF YOU WANT TO LOSE WEIGHT, then you’ll need to be in a caloric deficit.

 IF YOU WANT TO GAIN WEIGHT, then you’ll need to be in a caloric surplus.

 So what does it mean to be in a caloric deficit or surplus?
 Determining your metabolic rate, and the total number of calories you burn each day will provide you with a caloric benchmark.
 After you find that benchmark you now know that in order to lose weight, you need to consume fewer calories than your total expenditure.
 Of course, this takes into account TDEE, which also includes any additional burned calories from activity.